Nexmo/nexmo-developer/_tutorials/client-sdk/app-to-phone-code.md

 # Create your app to phone code

-Create an HTML file called `index.html` in your project directory containing the following code:
+Create an HTML file called `index.html` in your project directory.
+Add the following code, bit make sure you paste in the JWT you generated for the user in the earlier step in this tutorial:

 ``` html
 <!DOCTYPE html>